Skip to content

 Autosweep vs Easytrip

-Philippines has two expressway RFID systems: Autosweep (SMC Tollways) and Easytrip (MPTC).
-This guide compares both systems side-by-side to help you decide which RFID you need — or if you need both.
+The Philippines has two expressway RFID systems: Autosweep (SMC Tollways) and Easytrip (MPTC).
+This guide compares both systems side-by-side — cost, coverage, reload methods, app features, and installation — to help you decide which RFID you need, or whether you need both for complete expressway access.

 NAIAX RFID Guide